Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Results interpretations

-As we move towards higher redshifts (up to $z=5.8$), where reionization ends in our model), the required UVB fluctuations also increase allowing for shorter mean free paths.
-Before reionization ends ($z \ge 5.9$), the ionization fluctuation is strong enough to produce the required opacity fluctuations, hence requiring little or almost no fluctuations from the UVB field.
+As we move towards higher redshifts (up to $z=5.8$, where reionization ends in our model), the required UVB fluctuations also increase, allowing for shorter mean free paths.
+Before reionization ends ($z \ge 5.9$), the ionization fluctuations (driven by leftover neutral islands) are strong enough to produce the required large-scale UVB fluctuations matching the observed opacity fluctuations, hence requiring little or almost no fluctuations driven by post-reionization $\lambda_0$.
 This further keeps the mean free path parameter unconstrained.
-This explanation can be more clear from Figure \ref{fig:fig12_Gamma_comp}, where we show two snapshots of UVB fluctuations.
+This explanation can be clearer from Figure \ref{fig:fig12_Gamma_comp}, where we show two snapshots of UVB fluctuations.
 Among these two snapshots, one is at redshift, $z=5.8$ (after reionization completion) with a very short mean free path ($\lambda_0=4~ h^{-1}\mathrm{cMpc}$) and the other one is at redshift, $z=5.9$ (before reionization completion) with a relatively high mean free path parameter ($\lambda_0=40~ h^{-1}\mathrm{cMpc}$), as suggested by the posteriors.
 It is apparent that the presence of neutral regions can produce strong fluctuations in the UVB field even if $\lambda_0$ is larger \citep[see also, ][]{2021MNRAS.501.5782C}.
 This supports our above argument for an unconstrained mean free path at higher redshifts where reionization is still not ended.
-This analysis provides us the confidence that our simplistic model can be utilized to pursue parameter space statistics study and interpret the relevant physics from the observational data.
+Hence, despite the fact that the $\lambda_0$ posteriors look very similar to the cases at $z\leq5.3$, the UVB fluctuations are not uniform here (at $z=5.9-6.1$), rather driven by the leftover neutral islands.
+This analysis provides us with the confidence that our simplistic model can be utilized to pursue parameter space statistics study and interpret the relevant physics from the observational data.